apache/druid/docs/data-management/automatic-compaction.md

 This topic guides you through setting up automatic compaction for your Druid cluster.
 See the [examples](#examples) for common use cases for automatic compaction.

-## Coordinator-based
+## Enable automatic compaction using Coordinator duties

 The Coordinator [indexing period](../configuration/index.md#coordinator-operation), `druid.coordinator.period.indexingPeriod`, controls the frequency of compaction tasks.
 The default indexing period is 30 minutes, meaning that the Coordinator first checks for segments to compact at most 30 minutes from when auto-compaction is enabled.
-This time period affects other Coordinator duties including merge and conversion tasks.
+This time period also affects other Coordinator duties such as cleanup of unused segments and stale pending segments.
 To configure the auto-compaction time period without interfering with `indexingPeriod`, see [Set frequency of compaction runs](#compaction-frequency).

 At every invocation of auto-compaction, the Coordinator initiates a [segment search](../design/coordinator.md#segment-search-policy-in-automatic-compaction) to determine eligible segments to compact.